 Months of entry

-- Degree structure and content helps students who may initially have limited direct experience in this field to develop advanced knowledge and understanding by means of carefully designed core modules.
+- Degree structure and content helps students with limited direct subject experience to develop advanced knowledge and understanding.

-- Transnational and comparative study of global traditions gives the degree a remarkable richness and depth compared with traditional political thought programmes.
+- Transnational and comparative study of global traditions gives a remarkable richness and depth compared with conventional political thought degrees.

 Course contact details